 “Training Gone Wrong” Example: Theresa and Butterfly

 Theresa contacted me to find out what would be involved in having her dog, Butterfly, trained as a service dog or emotional support animal.
 At the consult, Theresa told me that her groomer had told her to use a certain website to get Butterfly certified as a service dog.
 Theresa, who is on SSI, followed the groomer’s instructions and paid $150 to “register” Butterfly.
 She received an official-looking certificate with a registration number for Butterfly and a vest that says “Service Dog” on it.
-I explained to Theresa that since there is no such thing as certification or registration of service dogs, those were worthless.
+I explained to Theresa that since there is no such thing as federal certification or registration of service dogs (nor state certification in her state of Mass.), those were worthless.
 She could use the vest and patches once her dog was trained.
 (Though she could have gotten those much less expensively elsewhere.)

 What about other badges, titles, or associations?